 Perhaps because member states in this model exercise less direct control over the institution at the board level, governments have devised other ways to exert control, usually further down the chain of delegation.
 The EIB exemplifies this point.
 At the EIB, the Board is non-resident and relatively removed from day-to-day affairs, and the business of the institution is conducted by a nine-member Management Committee composed of the President and eight vice-presidents.
 Management Committee members are elected by the Board of Governors, and they represent specific countries or constituencies of countries based on formal nationality requirements.
 Similarly, the OECD Council meets only on a monthly basis, but national politics penetrate more deeply into the structure.
-Much of the organization's work is prepared by staff working closely with committees, which are composed of represent at the organization's working level.
+Much of the organization's work is prepared by staff working closely with committees, which are composed of representatives from capitals; government officials from member countries are present at the organization's working level.